Crystalline lifts and a variant of the Steinberg-Winter theorem: Introduction

 Let $K/\Qp$ be a finite extension.
 We are interested in the following question: \begin{quest} Let $\bar \rho:G_K\to G(\bFp)$ be a group homomorphism.
 Does there exist a crystalline representation $\rho:G_K\to G(\bZp)$ such that $\rho \equiv \bar\rho$? \end{quest}

-Question \ref{quest:lift} is raised in \cite{CL11} for $G=\GL_N$, where they used the machinery of $p$-adic Hodge theory to study general torsion Galois representations; it also has global applications such as constructing geometric Galois representations (see, for example, \cite{NCS18}) which conjecturally correspond to algebraic automorphic forms.
+Question \ref{quest:lift} is raised in \cite{CL11} for $G=\GL_N$, where they used the machinery of $p$-adic Hodge theory to study general torsion Galois representations; it also has global applications such as constructing geometric Galois representations (see, for example, \cite{FKP21}) which conjecturally correspond to algebraic automorphic forms.

 Any characteristic $p$ representation of $G_K$ is an extension of $G$-completely reducible representations.
-To construct crystalline lifts of general characteristic $p$ representations of $G_K$, it is a common strategy (for example \cite{EG19} for $\GL_N$ and \cite{L21} for $G_2$ and classical groups) to first construct lifts of $G$-completely reducible representations, and then try to lift the extension class.
+To construct crystalline lifts of general characteristic~$p$ representations of $G_K$, it is a common strategy (for example \cite{EG19} for $\GL_N$ and \cite{L21} for $G_2$ and classical groups) to first construct lifts of $G$-completely reducible representations, and then try to lift the extension class.

 In this paper, we carry out the first steps of the above strategy.
 We prove the following theorem: \begin{thm} [\ref{thm:irreducible-lift}, \ref{thm:ht-regular-lift}, \ref{cor:lift-witt}] Let $\kappa$ be the residue field of $K$.
+Let $K^{\ur}$ be the maximal unramified extension of $K$ in a fixed algebraic closure.
 Let $\bF/\kappa$ be a finite extension of degree $f$.
-Let $K_f$ be the unramified extension $K$ of degree $f$, with ring of integers $\cO_{K_f}$.